BenSFGamer/WCO-Radio/README.md

 # WCO-Radio
-Online Radio Radio for WCO Community
+Online Radio of the WCO Community Center.